-Ambondrona on the island of Nosy Be, where they will based for their second week.
 Here, those students medically fit to do so will complete a scuba diving course (SSI Open Water), and all students will complete a marine ecology course.
-Those students who are already dive trained (or those who do not wish to or are not able to learn to dive) will participate in a more in-depth version of the course, which will include inwater practicals by diving or snorkelling.
-At the end of the second week the students will either fly directly from Nosy Be or fly to Antananarivo to meet their international flights (they may also require an overnight stay in Antananarivo).
+Those students who are already dive trained (or those who do not wish to or are not able to learn to dive) will participate in a more in-depth version of the course, which will include in-water practicals by diving or snorkelling.
+At the end of the second week the students will overnight at a B&B in Nosy Be and either fly directly from Nosy Be or fly to Antananarivo to meet their international flights (they may also require an overnight stay in Antananarivo).
 All accommodation and internal travel in organised by our in country travel partners, Ecotours.